codesmash1337/pokeagent_ac_mcts/README.md

 ### Key Implementations

 1. **Move Metamon observation state to Rust**
    Move the creation of the Metamon observation state (originally in Python from PokeEnv) to Rust from PokeEngine.
 This sounds simple but was actually where a lot of our time was spent and from where many headaches originated.
+Pokemon has a lot of conditions!
    📁 `vendor/poke-engine/poke-engine-py/src/observation.rs`

 2. **Dissect Metamon architecture**
-   Return state values and probability distributions in the modified architecture.
+   Return state values and probability distributions from a Metamon actor-critic model.
    📁 `vendor/metamon/metamon/stateful_inference.py`

 3. **Modify vanilla MCTS**